What Is Personal Branding?

 You’re hired, you report to work, you join a team — and you immediately start figuring out how to deliver value to the customer.
 Along the way, you learn stuff, develop your skills, hone your abilities, move from project to project.
 And if you’re really smart, you figure out how to distinguish yourself from all the other very smart people walking around with $1,500 suits, high-powered laptops, and well-polished resumes.
 Along the way, if you’re really smart, you figure out what it takes to create a distinctive role for yourself — you create a message and a strategy to promote the brand called You.

-For a detailed breakdown of what makes a powerful personal brand, see my Executive Career Brand post 10 Steps to an Authentic, Magnetic Personal Brand.
+For a detailed breakdown of what makes a powerful personal brand, see my 10-Step Executive Personal Branding Worksheet.